Demis Roussos: Illness and death

 For years, Roussos struggled with his weight.
 In June 1980 he weighed 147 kg.
 He then began a diet in which he lost 50 kg in 10 months.
 In 1982 he co-authored the book A Question of Weight with his close friend, the photographer Veronique Skawinska, in which he dealt candidly with his struggles with obesity.

-Roussos died in the morning of 25 January 2015 at age 68 from stomach cancer, pancreatic cancer, and liver cancer while hospitalised at Ygeia Hospital in Athens, Greece.
+Roussos died in the morning of 25 January 2015 at age 68 from stomach cancer, pancreatic cancer, and liver cancer while hospitalised at Ygeia Hospital.
 His death was confirmed a day later by a friend, the journalist Nikos Aliagas, who tweeted the news on 26 January 2015 in both Greek and French.
 His death was also confirmed later on the same day by his daughter, who spoke to Greek and French media.

 Fellow Greek singer Nana Mouskouri paid tribute to Roussos on the French radio station RTL, saying "He had a superb voice, he travelled in the world ... he loved what he was doing...
 He was an artist, a friend.
 I hope he is in a better world."

 Roussos' funeral was held at the First Cemetery of Athens, the burial place of many Greek politicians and cultural figures, on 30 January.
 The singer Mariza Koch said, "His was a voice which awakened emotions in people and honoured Greece wherever it reached.
 We bid farewell to Demis."
 Composer Giorgos Hatzinasios commented, "I can still hear his heartfelt laugh in my ears and I want to bid farewell to him with nostalgia and love."

 Personal life

 Roussos was married three or possibly four times.
 He had a daughter, Emily, with his first wife, Monique.
 With his second wife, Dominique, he had a son, Cyril.
 Both of Roussos' children are musicians.
-His third wife, the American model Pamela Smith, now Pamela Roussos-Rațiu (wife of the Romanian businessman Indrei Rațiu, married in 2004), was with him during the 1985 TWA plane hijacking incident.
+His third wife, the American model Pamela Smith, now Pamela Roussos-Rațiu (wife of the Romanian businessman Indrei Rațiu, the son of politician Ion Rațiu, married in 2004), was with him during the 1985 TWA plane hijacking incident.
 His fourth, and last, wife was a Parisian named Marie.

 Roussos listed Mozart and Sting among his favourite composers.